 - you are complaining about a legal bill that is more than 6 months old

-- you are complaining about something that took place more than 3 years ago, unless there are extremely special circumstances
+- you are complaining about something that took place more than 3 years ago, unless there are extreme circumstances

 - the complaint is about a licensed conveyancer (these complaints should be made to Consumer Affairs Victoria).
 For more information on complaints about conveyancers, see the Lawyers and conveyancing page and the Consumer Affairs Victoria website.

 - the complaint is about a judge, magistrate or court staff (these complaints should be made directly to the Court involved).

 The Commissioner will assess each complaint to determine whether we have power to handle it and how it will be best handled.
 If it is one that we can handle we will usually send a copy of the complaint to the lawyer to ask them to respond to the issues you have raised.
 For an explanation of the process we follow for the handling of complaints, see the Complaints handling page.